aforward9600/pokemonpalette/README.md

 - Fixed lemonade price
 - Fixed TV & snes text in celadon mart 3f
 - Trainer pkmn DV calculation made more efficient
+- Fixed typo with M.GENE that gave its effect to all vitamins

 #New features & adjustments from last version: